net-daemon/docs/docs/v3/app_model/custom_config.md

 ### Step 5 - Register your config class

 Now that we created the class we will use to access the configuration we need to tell the app to register it.
-Back in our `program.cs` file we will add a line in the configure services.
+Back in our `program.cs` file we will add a line to `ConfigureServices`:

 ```csharp
 try